sai-prakash/pdf-ocr-annotation/README.md

 Multi-Modal Layout Analysis: Using LayoutLM to detect tables vs. paragraphs automatically.

 Collaborative Sockets: Moving from REST to WebSockets for real-time collaborative annotation.

-### 📜 Context
-This code is a sanitized extraction from the internal "PromptForge" platform built for JPM Operations.
-Some proprietary business logic has been removed for demonstration purposes.